Clemency decision sparks praise, political questions

 NASHVILLE, Tenn.
 (AP) — The Tennessee governor’s decision to grant clemency to a woman who killed a man when she was 16 had the potential to pit political interests against widespread support for her cause.
-Yet the governor says the decision came down to doing the right thing.
+Yet the governor says the decision came down to doing the “right thing.”

 Outgoing Republican Gov. Bill Haslam on Monday quietly issued his decision on Cyntoia Brown, who says she was a sex-trafficking victim.
 However, the news quickly spread, thrilling criminal justice advocates, celebrities and other supporters who had been fighting for years to help Brown, 30.